PNNL-CompBio/ion-mob-ms/docs/index.md

-  ## Ion Mobility Background
+## Ion Mobility Spectrometry-Mass Spectrometry (IMS-MS) Background

+Mass Spectrometry (MS) is used to differentiate and identify molecules by comparing intensities and mass-to-charge-ratio (m/z).
+This is very important in clinical research and drug development, however, this method stuggles in accuracy with identifying small molecules, particularly isomers or enantiomers.
+To increase the accuracy of molecular identification, MS can be paired with Ion Mobility Spectrometry (IMS).
+IMS generates an additional descriptive variable called collision cross section (CCS) which can further differentiate between these molecules.

+Ion mobility spectrometry works by... tomorrow

 single vs stepped vs slim

   drift time